iconsumeplutonium/personal-website/src/content/blog/post-1.md

 Leaving us with a text file containing 1,227,760 articles.
 Now when this gets rendered, all non-article pages (like that one User sandbox article at 0°N 90°W) are gone.

+## Conclusion

+The final version of the project is available at [wikiglobe.umairrizwan.com](https://wikiglobe.umairrizwan.com).
+There is still plenty of work to be done to improve the site (such as improving performance by chunking the data, highlighting the selected point, merging points that are close to each other, etc.).
+If I learn anything interesting from that, maybe I'll follow up with another blog post.